FCO/EventExpressionLanguage/README.md

 - runner:

   It should accept the structure created by the parser and use it to add some queries on the query storage.
+  It should connect to N streams (log file, kinesis, kafka, eventsource, websocket, rabit MQ, etc) and following the given rules, generate new events.
   There is an example of it should work [here](https://github.com/FCO/EventExpressionLanguage/blob/master/bin/runner.p6)

 - query storage: